What are Capital Credits?

 The board of directors has a fiscal responsibility to maintain the financial integrity of the cooperative in a way that provides competitive rates and allows the return of capital credits to members.
 Having a sound equity management plan and a commitment to serving the members are key to achieving this.

-Capital credits are a return of money paid for electricity in a previous year and are generally not taxable income for residential customers.
+Capital credits are a return of money paid for electricity in a previous year and are generally not taxable income for residential members.
 Commercial and industrial consumers should discuss any capital credit retirements with their tax advisers.
 We do not mail any information to the IRS.